Home Compare CDW vs LFUS

 CDW vs Littelfuse: Which Stock Looks Stronger in 2026?

-CDW holds the cleaner structural position, with profitability as the main driver and valuation adding further support.
-Littelfuse still has the edge on growth, which keeps the comparison from looking entirely one-sided.
+CDW leads structurally, with profitability as the clearest single gap between the two profiles.
+Littelfuse still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 In the market, Littelfuse carries the stronger setup — intact trend against CDW's broken trend.
 That leaves a split case: the structural lead stays with CDW, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.